 10. Super Castlevania IV

 Super Castlevania IV is a gothic action-platformer that follows vampire hunter Simon Belmont as he battles the forces of darkness in Dracula’s castle.
-Players traverse treacherous levels, utilize Simon’s whip and various sub-weapons, and face off against iconic monsters and bosses.
+Players traverse treacherous levels, use Simon’s whip and various sub-weapons, and face off against iconic monsters and bosses.
 The objective is to defeat Dracula and rid the world of his evil influence.

-9. Street Fighter II Turbo: Hyper Fighting
+9. Street Fighter II: Turbo

 8. Super Mario Kart